 I received a BA from the University of Northern Colorado in 1979 and began teaching grades K through 4 at Hope Christian School that September.
 I taught for 5 years before leaving to care for my family.
 The fall of 2003 I returned to teach kindergarten at Hope.
-After four years of teaching kindergarten I moved to teaching multiple grades and currently teach grades 1 through 3.
+After four years of teaching kindergarten I moved to teaching multiple grades and currently teach grades 1 and 2.
 I enjoy the challenge of teaching beginning learners.
 Their eagerness for learning is a true joy.

-New to both California and teaching, I took up the 6-8th grade teaching position in January, 2019.
+New to both California and teaching, I took up a 6-8th grade teaching position in January, 2019.
 I received my Bachelor’s Degree in Psychology from Dordt College in Northwest Iowa, where I grew up.
 My parents, Lyle and Mary Van Ravenswaay, are both teachers, and so is my older sister.
 In my free time, I enjoy going on hikes with my husband and our dog.
 I love spending time with children, and find it a true blessing to have the opportunity to teach them.

 I was born and raised in Edmonton, Alberta.
 I attended the Parkland Immanuel Christian from Kindergarten to Grade 12, graduating in 2014.
 I enrolled in the Education Transfer Program at Macewan University and after two years, successfully transferred to the University of Alberta.
 I graduated in the spring of 2018 with a Bachelor’s Degree in Education, majoring in Social Studies and minoring in the Biological Sciences.
 I got married in the summer of 2018 and began work as the high-school teacher in Redlands shortly thereafter.